Spotlight on Richard Shepherd

 I wouldn’t say it’s a wrong as such, but many people give me a confused look when I tell them the extremities of my music taste.
 ABBA to Metallica – how do you describe that jump?

-When people in the office don’t replenish their snack draws.
+When people in the office don’t replenish their snack drawers.

 Fast-paced and utterly hilarious, Motörhead’s Lemmy’s autobiography, White Line Fever.